omahs/imx-docs/sdks-wallet-sdk-android_versioned_docs/version-0.2.0/quickstart.md

 ### Connect via WalletConnect

-Any wallet that supports [WalletConnect v1.0](https://walletconnect.com/) can be connected
+MetaMask and Rainbow can be connected using this WalletConnect provider.

 ```kotlin
 ImmutableXWallet.connect(